davidakennedy/accessible-zen/readme.md

 Accessible Zen is an accessible, minimalistic, readable, and fully responsive WordPress theme by [David A. Kennedy](http://davidakennedy.com).
 Inspired by Leo Babauta's [Zen Habits theme](http://zenhabits.net/theme/), Accessible Zen puts the focus on your content and nothing else, plus it has plenty of WordPress goodness built right in.

-**Current Release on Github**: 0.1-alpha-4
+**Current Release on Github**: 0.1-beta-1

 **Current Release on WordPress.org Theme Directory**: N/A (Not submitted yet)

-## Alpha Release
+## Beta Release

-**Just so you know...** This is an Alpha release.
-That means it's early in the game.
+**Just so you know...** This is an Beta release.
+That means it's close to finished, but not quite there yet.
 I'm still developing the theme and I really don’t recommend that you run it on a production site — set up a test site just to play with it.

-*I may change the theme significantly before its official release*.

 Once the theme hits a stable release, I'll submit it to the [WordPress theme repository](http://wordpress.org/themes/).